Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: System Model And Formulations

 \section{System Model And Formulations}

 We consider a RIS-aided ISAC system, where a $M$-antenna ISAC base station (BS) is deployed to simultaneously sense a target and serve a single-antenna user.
 The RIS has $N$ passive elements to adjust the channel environment.
-Specifically, BS transmits ISAC signal $\mathbf{w}s$, where $s$ is the original baseband signal with unit power and $\mathbf{w} \!\!\in \!\!\mathbb{C}^{M\times1}$ denotes the transmit beamformer.
-The transmit signal propagates through channel $\mathbf{G}\! \in \!\!\mathbb{C}^{N\times M}$ from BS to RIS.
-After tuning phases at RIS, the signal propagates through the channel $\mathbf{h}_{r,c}^H \!\in\! \mathbb{C}^{1 \times N}$ to the user while illuminates the target through channel $\mathbf{h}_{r,t}^H \!\in\! \mathbb{C}^{1 \times N}$.
-With the target illuminated, the echo signal is reflected at RIS and received by the BS.
+Specifically, the BS transmits ISAC signal $\mathbf{w}s$, where $s$ is the unit-power baseband signal and $\mathbf{w} \!\!\in \!\!\mathbb{C}^{M\times1}$ denotes the transmit beamformer.
+The ISAC signal propagates through the channel $\mathbf{G}\! \in \!\!\mathbb{C}^{N\times M}$ from BS to RIS.
+After tuning phases at the RIS, the signal propagates through the channel $\mathbf{h}_{r,c}^H \!\in\! \mathbb{C}^{1 \times N}$ to the user while illuminates the target through the channel $\mathbf{h}_{r,t}^H \!\in\! \mathbb{C}^{1 \times N}$.
+With the target illuminated, the echo is reflected at the RIS and received by the BS.
 Consequently, the signal received by the user is given as